Oziabr/oziabr.github.io/mongo_vs_sql.md

-# Implementing noSQL designs RDBMS
+# Implementing noSQL designs in RDBMS

 In this article we're designing **postgresql** DB in a **mongodb** way.